 Compose interesting and eye-catching meta descriptions

-Meta descriptions should not only contain a keyword or related words, they should also have an effective style.
+Meta descriptions should not only contain a keyword or related words, but they should also have an effective style.
 These meta descriptions are aimed at attracting a web user to your site.
 If you can utilize the small space in your meta description to address the searcher’s problem, tackle her intent, and attract her interest, you’ve won.

 Create a great headline

 When a visitor clicks a link from a search engine results page to your webpage, the first thing they come across needs to be relevant.
 A large headline is one of the ways to show relevance.
 You should also point out the page’s goal in a couple of keywords.
-It doesn’t really matter if your page is a blog, an evergreen article page, or even your home page.
+It doesn’t matter if your page is a blog, an evergreen article page, or even your home page.
 It is possible to achieve relevance immediately by making a great outline.

 There are many ways to create a great headline, here are a few: